Vehicle registration plates of California: 1963 to present

 All plates from 1963 until present are still valid, provided they are displayed on the vehicle to which they were originally issued and the vehicle has been continuously registered.
 Along with the pre-1963 plates above, these plates can be used for the year-of-manufacture program, with appropriate year sticker.

-The current 1ABC123 serial format was introduced in 1980.
+The 1ABC123 serial format began in 1980.
 In this format, the ABC123 portion of the serial progresses from AAA000 to ZZZ999, before the leading digit advances by one and the progression begins again.
-All letters are used, although I, O and Q are only used as the second letter (third character).
-Series 1SWD000 through 1TZZ999 and 1WAA000 through 1YZZ999 have not been issued, while others have been reserved for non-passenger and optional plates, such as 1ZZA through 1ZZZ and 3ZZA through 3ZZG for Livery plates, and 1UAA through 1VZZ for Lake Tahoe, Yosemite and Coastal Protection ("Whale Tail") plates.
+All letters are used, although I, O and Q are only used as the second letter (third character in 1ABC123 format or fifth character in the new 123ABC1 format).
+Series 1SWD000 through 1TZZ999, 1WAA000 through 1ZYZ999, 3FMH000 through 3FZZ999, 3YAA000 through 3ZYZ999, and 3ZZH000 through 3ZZZ999, have all not been issued, while others have been reserved for non-passenger and optional plates, such as 1ZZA000 through 1ZZZ999 and 3ZZA000 through 3ZZG999 for Livery plates, and 1UAA000 through 1VZZ999 for Lake Tahoe, Yosemite and Coastal Protection ("Whale Tail") plates.

-When 9ZZZ999 is reached, the next serial format will be 123ABC1, maintaining the DMV's practice since the 1960s of reversing serial formats at exhaustion.
-The current sequence used since 1980 is expected to run out in late 2025, earlier than previously projected.
+The 123ABC1 serial format began in March 2026, following the exhaustion of the previous format.

 Certain three-letter strings that may be regarded as sensitive, such as KKK and DIE, are excluded.
 Furthermore, the letters I, O and Q are not used for the first or third alphabetical characters.